 March 27, 2022

-We caught a hitch from THAT Brewery down to Payson last night, arriving at the same exact hotel that Volt and I departed from just four days earlier.
-But instead it our old trio (Mad Max, Volt, and me) staying together, it was a new trio with Elliot joining the group.
+Last night, we caught a hitch from THAT Brewery to Payson, arriving at the same hotel that Volt and I had left just four days earlier.
+But instead of our old trio (Mad Max, Volt, and me) staying together, it seemed we had formed a new trio with me, Volt, and Elliot.

-The hotel rates were a bit more expensive – thanks to our lack of reservations and the fact that it was a Saturday night.
+The hotel rates were a bit more expensive for our encore visit – thanks to our lack of reservations and the fact that it was a Saturday night.
 So the three of us decided to share a room to save on expenses before turning our focus to town chores like showers and laundry.

 MAD MAX UPDATE

-We found ourselves right back at the hotel’s breakfast buffet bright and early this morning too.
+We returned right back at the hotel’s breakfast buffet bright and early this morning.
 And we were loading up on pancakes and making our plan for the day when Volt got a text from Mad Max explaining why he didn’t meet us in Pine yesterday.

-Volt and I sent a joking texts back to Mad Max calling him a “yellow-blazing SOB” for skipping so many miles, but didn’t mean it.
-We wished him luck, then we set out to resupply at the local Walmart in Payson because we needed fuel for our stoves and the camping section at Walmart seemed to be our best (and only) option for fuel until Flagstaff.
+Volt and I sent joking texts back to Mad Max, calling him a “yellow-blazing S.O.B.” for skipping so many miles, but we didn’t mean it.
+We wished him luck and then set out to resupply at the local Walmart in Payson.
+We needed fuel for our stoves, and the camping section at Walmart seemed to be our best (and only) option until Flagstaff.

-As we stuffed fuel and provisions into our packs, I took a gander over at Elliot’s food resupply.
-I knew he’d hiked a bunch of trails in the past – including the Te Araroa in New Zealand, the Jordan Trail, the Israel National Trail, and parts of the PCT.
-And I was quite curious to see what he carried since he told us he wasn’t carrying a stove on the AZT.
+As we stuffed fuel and provisions into our packs, I glanced at Elliot’s food resupply.
+I knew he’d hiked many trails in the past – including the Te Araroa in New Zealand, the Jordan Trail, the Israel National Trail, and parts of the PCT.
+He also told us he wasn’t carrying a stove on the AZT, so I was quite curious to see what types of food he was carrying

-Yet nothing could have prepared me for what I saw when I glanced over toward Elliot.
+Nothing could have prepared me for what I saw when I looked at Elliot’s food cache.
 He didn’t have the typical lightweight, high-calorie hiker foods like oatmeal, instant mashed potatoes, or beef jerky.
 Instead, he bought the heaviest smorgasbord of backpacking food I’ve seen anyone carry on trail!

 This crazy Canadian was busy shoving a bunch of heavy canned goods (e.g., Chef Boyardee ravioli and beef stew) into his pack.
-And then he was topping his food cache with fresh produce like, mushrooms, spinach, and an entire bag of clementine oranges.
+Then, he topped his food bag with fresh produce like mushrooms, spinach, plus an entire bag of clementine oranges.
 It was like no other resupply I’ve ever seen!!
-But he was a seasoned hiker with more miles on his legs than me, so I figured, “to each his own.”
+But he was a seasoned hiker with more miles on his legs than me, so I figured, “To each his own.”

 BEST TRAIL MAGIC EVER

-After all three of us were packed to go, it was time for us to get back to the trailhead.
+After all three of us were packed, it was time for us to get back to the trailhead.
 I still had some cardboard from my resupply box and wrote “PINE” in thick black Sharpie ink.
 Maybe the sign would work better than three eager-looking hikers standing on the side of the road hoping for the best.

-But most, I hoped our hitch north on Highway 87 (toward Pine) was easier than our hitch south (toward Sunflower) had been four days ago.
-It was a Sunday, so who knew what the road traffic would be like this morning.
+But mostly, I hoped our hitch north on Highway 87 (toward Pine) would be easier than our hitch south (toward Sunflower) four days ago.
+It was a Sunday, so who knew what the road traffic would be like this morning?

 We walked toward the edge of the Walmart parking lot, where a line of traffic was turning left toward Pine and I flashed my sign at the cars.
 I doubted any of them would give us a ride, but it was worth a try as we made our way toward the edge of town.

-To my surprise, a guy in nice looking black pickup truck rolled down his window and yelled over to us, “Hop in!”
-He even let the stoplight cycle through from green to red to give us enough time to clamor in the truck’s bed while the line of cars behind him had to wait.
+To my surprise, a guy in a nice-looking black pickup truck rolled down his window and yelled over to us, “Hop in!”
+He even let the stop light cycle through from green to red to give us enough time to clamor in the truck’s bed while the line of cars behind him had to wait.

 We shouted our answers back over the roar of the wind as our patrons drove us back to the Pine trailhead, 15 miles to the north.
-And once we got there, they asked if they got out and asked if they could take a photo of us.
+And once we arrived and lugged our packed and trekking poles out of the truck’s bed, they asked if they could take a photo of us.

 We were more than willing to comply with the simple request.
 This had been the easiest hitch ever!
-As we thanked them for their kindness, I started to offer some cash for their gas.
-But before I even had the words completely out, the guy pulled out his wallet and handed us $60 in cash, telling us to get a good meal and a beer in our next town.
+We thanked them for their kindness, and I started to offer the driver some cash for his gas.
+But before I had the words completely out, the guy pulled out his wallet and handed us $60 in cash, telling us to get a good meal and a beer in our next town.
 It was on them!

 Holy crap!!!
 Did he just give us money??
 These two folks had more generosity in their hearts than anyone could ask for.
 This was, by far, the absolute BEST trail magic the universe has ever sent my way.